 One interesting thing to note here is that they have gender-based groups.
 It will be either a female-dominant group or a male-dominant group.
 The groups of blue sharks are called schools.

 #8 They Do Not Harm Humans

-As you read above that they travel in groups, it can be scary to encounter them near the surface of the oceans.
+As they travel in groups, it can be scary to encounter them near the surface of the ocean.
 But they do not harm humans as much as humans harm them.
-Around 20 million blue shark are hunted every year for their livers, fins, skins, and even for sports.
+Around 20 million blue sharks are hunted every year for their livers, fins, skins, and even for sports.
 This commercial use has put them on the list of near-threatened species.

 In the last few centuries, there have only been a mere 20 attacks and most of them were not life-threatening.
 This is quite a low number considering the number of attacks by other sharks.

 Having said that, it would be foolish to try and provoke them.
 If you want to know about their hunting tactics, they circle for around 15 minutes before they attack.

 #9 They Can Be Seen Above The Ocean Sometimes

 Like many other aquatic animals, it is a delightful sight to see them play above water.
 The blue shark is one of them.

 Although it is rare to find them playing above the ocean, they might be seen hunting the prey and doing aerobatics in order to catch them.
 It is no surprise that they can go to great lengths to hunt and exposing themselves above the ocean is one of them.

 If you know about sharks, you would know that they have a special organ in their sensory system.
 It is called the ampullae of Lorenzini and is used widely by sharks for hunting.